sedexdev/cheat-sheets/README.md

 # Blurb

-This repo contains a number of cheat sheets for tooling that typically has many available commands, but only a handlful that are used on a daily basis.
+This repo contains a number of cheat sheets for productivity tooling when working on software development projects